CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 ## Features

 - CPU Scan & Stream Compaction
-- Naive GPU Scan Algorithm Using Shared Memory
+- Recusive Naive GPU Scan Algorithm Using Shared Memory
 - Work-Efficient GPU Scan Using Shared Memory & Stream Compaction
 - Thrust's Scan Algorithm

 For all GPU Scan algorithms, I choose to implement inclusive Scan first, and then convert the result of inclusive Scan to exclusive Scan.
 This can be done in parallel with minimal code.

-In this version, the partial sum array has a maximum size of 1024.
-Thus, the number of elements the Scan algorithm can handle is limited.

 ## Performance Analysis